developer-metalhead/Vibeofy/README.md

 ## Others

-   Thanks to Tanishq Sam and Gaurav Khater for helping me with the theme.
+   Thanks to Tanishq Sam and Gaurav Khater for helping me out with the theme.

 <table>
 <tr>